TRAIL ALERT: The track is now open after again after storm damage repairs but with the following limitations:

 Meretoto/Ship Cove—Camp Bay

 This is the place where, in 1770, the first sustained contact between Māori and Europeans took place when Captain James Cook set foot ashore.
-Two memorials to this history make this pretty bay a particularly atmospheric place to start what feels like a pretty epic adventure.
+Two memorials to this history make this pretty bay a particularly atmospheric place to start the adventure.

 DOC’s Camp Bay campsite and nearby lodges are popular for overnight stops, being well positioned for the following morning’s climb back up on to the tops.